Help & Support

 Message properties:

-• type — always set to "message"
+— always set to "message"box

-• box — your Cbox ID.
+— your Cbox ID.channel

-• id — The message ID.
+— The message ID.time

-• name — The user's name, as entered.
+— The user's name, as entered.text

-• ip — IP address of the user.
+— IP address of the user.

 Errors and retry

-Your endpoint needs to return an HTTP success header (status codes in the 2XX range) in response to the POST.
 If it returns any other status, or times out, Cbox will consider the delivery to have failed.
-On failure, Cbox will buffer messages for retry.
-Cbox will retry the POST at increasingly long intervals, even in the absence of further new messages.
+On failure, Cbox will buffer messages for

 Cbox buffers are not unlimited; if your endpoint is down for an extended time, the oldest messages may be dropped.